ropensci/roweb/_posts/2016-11-16-tesseract.md

 ## Future Plans

-The current version of the 'tesseract' package is stable and basically feature complete.
-We might do a followup release to add some additional utitlities for downloading and managing training data.
-Perhaps we can also add some integration with the rOpenSci [magick](https://cran.r-project.org/web/packages/magick/vignettes/intro.html) package to help with preprocessing images.
+The current version of the 'tesseract' package is stable and essentially feature complete.
+We may release an update in the future to include additional utitlities for downloading and managing training data.
+These updates may also include some integration with the rOpenSci's [magick](https://cran.r-project.org/web/packages/magick/vignettes/intro.html) package to help with preprocessing images.

-All of the development at rOpenSci is driven by user feedback.
-If you find a problem or have suggestions for improvement we love to hear about it on our [Github page](https://github.com/ropensci/tesseract/issues) !
+All of our development at rOpenSci is driven by user feedback.
+If you find a problem or have suggestions for improvement, we would love to hear about it on our [Github page](https://github.com/ropensci/tesseract/issues)!